 Property types that generate the highest reclassification percentages include:

-- Hotels and resorts: 25-35%
+| Hotels and resorts | 25–35% |

-- Multifamily with amenities: 20-30%
+| Multifamily with amenities | 20–30% |

 Step 2 – Gather Property Documents and Cost Data

-Collect all construction contracts, contractor payment applications, architectural blueprints, purchase agreements, appraisals, general ledgers, and fixed asset records.
+The process involves gathering all construction contracts, contractor payment applications, architectural blueprints, purchase agreements, appraisals, general ledgers, and fixed asset records.
 For acquired properties where original construction records are unavailable, the engineering team relies on cost estimation guides like RS Means and site inspection findings.

 Contemporaneous documentation produces the most defensible allocations, but the IRS explicitly accepts recognized cost databases when original records don't exist.